Quesnel, British Columbia

 Project Lead: Rebecca Beuschel, Literacy Quesnel Society

-The spin-off effects of DEPP will result in potential increases in participants’ job readiness, computer literacy skills, abilities to work in a group setting, self-directed study techniques and confidence building skills.
+The program included group work, skill building, discussion, role play, and exploration of the knowledge needed to pass the test.
+Results include potential increases in participants’ job readiness, computer literacy skills, abilities to work in a group setting, self-directed study techniques and confidence building skills.

-- This project has been selected to continue to the Pilot Test phase of this project.
+This beta-test site has developed and shared curricula for their training delivery, and was selected to continue to the Pilot Test phase of this project.